Recycle Rewards FAQs

 What is the direct impact to local Tasmanian small beverage companies due to Recycle Rewards?

-Tasmania has more than 90 small beverage companies operating across the state, however with the cost-free threshold 40 of the state’s small beverage companies will not have to pay into the scheme.
+Tasmania has more than 90 small beverage companies.
+It is estimated that about 40% Tasmania’s small beverage companies will not have to pay into the scheme.

 How will Tasmania's beverage industry be supported?